-From these results it can be concluded that illumination conditions don't affect the quality of this product within the studied zenith angle range.
-The effect over higher latitudes will be studied in the future.
+From these results it can be concluded that illumination conditions don't affect the quality of this PC-Ph product.

 For a better precipitation area location a parallax correction [ANNEX A: Parallax Correction] can be applied to this product.
 This option is chosen by the user through the product model configuration file and it is applied by default.